ArazTayefe/DJI-Tello-EDU_ROS2/README.md

 ## Project Overview

 This project involves controlling DJI Tello drones using ROS2.
-The nodes include functionalities for communication, camera streaming, and control.
+The nodes include functionalities for communication and control.

 ## Setup Drone